quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part93_13.6_Code_Listi.md

 :p What does the `QuantumNumerov.py` script do?
 ??x
 The script solves the Schrödinger equation for bound states by applying the Numerov method.
-It uses a bisection search to find the energy levels where the wave function matches at \( x = 0 \).
+It uses a bisection search to find the energy levels where the wave function matches at $x = 0$.

 Key steps in the code:
 - Define potential and parameters.